ietf-rats-wg/eat/draft-ietf-rats-eat.md

 not matter if authentication is by a global password or by per-entity public keys.

-As with all claims, the absence of the debug level claim means it is not reported.
+The absence of the debug-status claim means it has not been reported.
-A conservative interpretation might assume the enabled state.
+A conservative interpretation might use enabled as a default.

 This claim is not extensible so as to provide a common interoperable description of debug status.
 If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.
 It may consider including both this claim as a coarse indication of debug status and its own proprietary claim as a refined indication.

-The higher levels of debug disabling requires that all debug disabling of the levels below it be in effect.
+The higher levels of debug disabling require that all debug disabling of the levels below it be in effect.
 Since the lowest level requires that all of the target's debug be currently disabled, all other levels require that too.

-There is no inheritance of claims from a submodule to a superior module or vice versa.
+Within an EAT, there is no inheritance of claims from a submodule to a superior module or vice versa.
 There is no assumption, requirement or guarantee that the target of a superior module encompasses the targets of submodules.
 Thus, every submodule must explicitly describe its own debug state.
-The receiver of an EAT MUST not assume that debug is turned off in a submodule because there is a claim indicating it is turned off in a superior module.
+The receiver of an EAT MUST NOT assume that debug is turned off in a submodule because there is a claim indicating it is turned off in a superior module.

-An entity may have multiple debug facilities.
-The use of plural in the description of the states refers to that, not to any aggregation or inheritance.
+Entities may have multiple debug facilities, which is reflected in the state descriptions, not aggregation or inheritance.

 The architecture of some chips or devices may be such that a debug facility operates for the whole chip or device.
 If the EAT for such